 Ramanathan writes on theatre and culture in newspapers and periodicals.
 He has been associated with the printing industry for three decades as a journalist.
 He is the editor of PrintWeek and WhatPackaging? magazines.

 Head of Arts & Culture Portfolio, Tata Trusts

 Deepika Sorabjee heads the Arts & Culture portfolio at Tata Trusts, and serves as the Trusts representative on the Board of Trustees at the Chhatrapati Shivaji Maha Vastru Sanghralaya, Mumbai.
-She has been an independent writer on contemporary art and the city since 2009.
+Deepika received her M.B.B.S. degree from Grant Medical College and the Sir J.J.
+Group of Hospitals before pursuing her passion for the arts She has been an independent writer on contemporary art and the city since 2009.
 In 2012-2014 she was a selector for the International Competition section for the Mumbai Film Festival (MAMI).
-Deepika is also the Founder Trustee of the Mumbai Art Room.
+Deepika is also one of the Founder Trustees of the Mumbai Art Room.

 Author & critic

 Anjum Hasan is the author of the novels The Cosmopolitans, Neti, Neti and Lunatic in my Head, the short story collections A Day in the Life and Difficult Pleasures, and the poetry collection Street on the Hill.
 Anjum was, until recently, Books Editor at The Caravan.
 She has been Charles Wallace Writer-in-Residence at the University of Canterbury and visiting professor of creative writing at Ashoka University.
 She is currently a Homi Bhabha Fellow.
 Her short stories, essays and poems have been published in Granta, Baffler, Five Dials, Wasafiri, Drawbridge, The Los Angeles Review of Books, The Asia Literary Review, Caravan, and several anthologies.